 The administration staff at the Recruiting Centres will organize all your transportation to Kingston.
-On Saturday, 9 August 2013, if you are arriving, at the airport, bus or train station a taxi will be able to take you to RMCC.
+If you are arriving at the airport, bus or train station a taxi will be able to take you to RMCC.
 Remember to keep the receipt because you will be reimbursed for this expense.
 If you arrive by car, directions to the College are found at Annex F

 While at RMC your mailing address will be: